simmonshope45/GeneFamilyVisual/README.md

 ## Apr 17, 2017

+Next meeting at 3:00 PM

+### Status reports
+Ethan: Emailed: Close to fully exporting valid JSON records
+Leewood: Worked on a JSON demo
+Micah:

+### To-dos
+Ethan: Visual exon columns
+Leewood: Have a python CGI script make a new HTML page and redirect to it
+Micah: Make a ordered list of feature improvements

+## Apr 17, 2017

 ### Status reports
 Ethan: Emailed
 Leewood: Emailed: Looked into sockets and files for transfering JSON string